Chart Color Schemes

 Albert Park was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-Albert Park, surveyed in June-August 2016, had a higher cultural diversity than most local markets, with 25.3% of its residents speaking a language other than English at home and 35.6% born overseas.
-Christianity was the dominant religion in Albert Park as of 2016, comprising 43.1% of the population.
-However, Judaism showed significant overrepresentation, making up 1.2% of Albert Park's population compared to Melbourne's regional average of 3.7%.
+Albert Park's cultural diversity was notable, with 25.3% of residents speaking a language other than English at home and 35.6% born overseas.
+Christianity was the predominant religion in Albert Park, accounting for 43.1% of its population.
+However, Judaism had an overrepresentation in Albert Park at 1.2%, compared to Greater Melbourne's 3.7%.

 Frequently Asked Questions - Diversity